 The same can be said of our railways.
 The BRB's drive towards uniformity in the Sixties took place on a massive scale and scarcely anything remains of pre-grouping days (pre-1923).
 We cannot stop progress from happening, of course, but all too often our railway infrastructure, much of it developed by the former 'Big Four' railways companies, has since been replaced by soulless concrete and glass structures, which, in all fairness, are light, airy and clean - but that's not the point.
 Quite simply, today's property developers seem to live in a world with little or no sense of history.
 I'm mindful of the senseless destruction of Euston's historic Doric Arch (left).
 Click here to visit the interesting Euston Arch website...

-So what has this to do with railway modelling?
+So what has this to do with railway modelling?.

 Well, it is not easy to research a project which no longer exists therefore model engineers and railway modellers must rely on a good quality photograph from the old days in order to achieve accurate prototypical appearances of layouts.
 The same goes for the railway artist seeking to paint accurate detail of wheels and motion beneath a locomotive's running plate.
 So why not produce a webpage showing close-up detail of both steam and diesel locomotives along with shots of the railway infrastructure from yesteryear?